-This post is a primer on copyright law and intellectual property.
-Copyright law is one of the areas of intellectual property.
+Copyright law 101 discusses the various areas of intellectual property (IP).
 Each type of IP protects a different kind of creation with its own special rules.
-This post primarily focusses on the IP area of copyright law.
+Enhance your copyright literacy with this overview of copyright law.

 Copyright is, literally, the “right to copy.”
 Copyright is comprised of a bundle of exclusive rights, including: